dataset-ninja/apple-benchmark-from-orchard-environment/DOWNLOAD.md

 dtools.download(dataset='Apple from Orchard Environment', dst_dir='~/dataset-ninja/')
 ```
+Make sure not to overlook the [python code example](https://developer.supervisely.com/getting-started/python-sdk-tutorials/iterate-over-a-local-project) available on the Supervisely Developer Portal.
+It will give you a clear idea of how to effortlessly work with the downloaded dataset.

-The data in original format can be 🔗[downloaded here](https://github.com/dataset-ninja/apple-benchmark-from-orchard-environment)
+The data in original format can be [downloaded here](https://github.com/dataset-ninja/apple-benchmark-from-orchard-environment).